Health effects from noise: Cardiovascular effects

 Noise has been associated with important cardiovascular health problems, particularly hypertension, as it causes an increase in levels of stress hormones and vascular oxidative stress.
 Noise levels of 50 dB(A) or greater at night may increase the risk of myocardial infarction by chronically elevating cortisol production.

 Traffic noise has several negative effects, including increased risk for coronary artery disease, with night-time exposure to noise possibly more harmful than day-time exposure.
 It has also been shown to increase blood pressure in individuals within the surrounding residential areas, with railways causing the greatest cardiovascular effects.
 Roadway noise levels are sufficient to constrict arterial blood flow and lead to elevated blood pressure.
 Vasoconstriction can result from elevated adrenaline levels or through medical stress reactions.
 Long-term exposure to noise is correlated to increase in cortisol and angiotensin-II levels which are respectively associated with oxidative stress and vascular inflammation.
-Individuals subject to great than 80 dB(A) in the workplace are at increased risk of having increased blood pressure.
+Individuals subject to greater than 80 dB(A) in the workplace are at increased risk of having increased blood pressure.